Tax rate: Effective

 The effective tax rate is the percent of their income that an individual or a corporation pays in taxes.

 The term is used in financial reporting to measure the total tax paid as a percentage of the company's accounting income, instead of as a percentage of the taxable income.
-International Accounting Standard 12, define it as income tax expense or benefit for accounting purposes divided by accounting profit.
+International Accounting Standard 12 defines it as income tax expense or benefit for accounting purposes divided by accounting profit.
 In Generally Accepted Accounting Principles (United States), the term is used in official guidance only with respect to determining income tax expense for interim (e.g. quarterly) periods by multiplying accounting income by an "estimated annual effective tax rate", the definition of which rate varies depending on the reporting entity's circumstances.

 In U.S. income tax law, the term can be used in relation to determining whether a foreign income tax on specific types of income exceeds a certain percentage of U.S. tax that would apply on such income if U.S. tax had been applicable to the income.

-An interesting phenomenon connected with effective tax rate is its negativity called negative effective tax rate, which occurs when the tax benefits received by an individual or corporation exceed the taxable income.
-A negative tax rate can happen because of factors such as tax credits, deductions, or incentives, for example, if a corporation has a pre-tax income of $100k and tax benefits of $110k, then the corporation has a negative effective tax rate.
+A phenomenon connected with effective tax rate is its negativity, called negative effective tax rate, which occurs when the tax benefits received by an individual or corporation exceed the taxable income.
+A negative tax rate can happen because of factors such as tax credits, deductions, or incentives.
+For example, if a corporation has a pre-tax income of $100k and tax benefits of $110k, then the corporation has a negative effective tax rate.